lanmarc77/esp-audio-book-player/README.md

 At high volumes the energy needed by the speaker dominates the current consumption.
 Also the current is not very stable and highly depends on the content that is actually played.
 The volume setting actually follows an x⁴ curve for translating % into power to fit our hearing.
+Depending on play speed settings the current consumption rises.
+This is due to the fact that more data needs to be handled and the CPU frequency is stepped up.
+Approximately 2mA per 0.1 step speed up.

 An 18650 battery with 2500mAh will most certainly hold 50hrs assuming average volume levels between 50%...75%.